kpham42/infosec-communications-vault/README.md

-# 🔐 Kevin Pham — Bentley InfoSec Internship Vault
+# Kevin Pham — Security Communications Internship Vault and Knowledge
-## Summer and Fall 2026 | Tufts Cybersecurity & Public Policy
+## Summer 2026

 ---

 ## Vault Purpose

-This vault is a living knowledge base for the Bentley Systems Fall 2026 InfoSec internship.
-It tracks technical growth, red teaming work, policy communications, and learning — across the dual identity of **Technical Communications Engineer** and **AI Safety practitioner**.
+This vault is a living knowledge base for an information security communications internship this upcoming summer and fall.
+It tracks my technical growth, red teaming work, policy communications, and learning as an aspiring technical communications engineer and AI safety professional.

+Of course, this is only the public template.
+No sensitive information can be found here.
+This basic structure is for demostrative purposes only.

 ---